ModbusScope/ModbusScope/tests/googletest/docs/faq.md

                "(Func1|Method) failed");
 }

-// Death assertions can be used any where in a function.
+// Death assertions can be used anywhere in a function.
 In
 // particular, they can be inside a loop.
 TEST(MyDeathTest, InsideLoop) {
   // Verifies that Foo(0), Foo(1), ..., and Foo(4) all die.